 Liesman: Richard, you were at the Fed through the financial crisis and for a good portion of it afterwards.
 What’s your view of the Fed’s ability to identify and deal with a problem like leverage?

-Fisher: The Fed has a superb ability to use macroeconomic tools along with databases and anecdotal evidence.
+s a superb ability to use macroeconomic tools along with databases and anecdotal evidence.
 The governors know we’re a hyper-leveraged economy.
 On the fiscal side, we are leveraging “G” (government) to the hilt right now.
 We’ll have another $1.3 trillion in leverage at the end of this year.

 We had long discussions about the potential result of our policy, particularly after the crisis.
 It was obvious that corporations were going to restructure their balance sheets.
 At the time, they weren't growing their top line, but they wanted to look as good as they could on the bottom line.
 So, they took advantage of the low interest rates and bought back shares and leveraged their earnings.
 The question now is, how do we get out of the hyper-leverage trap because we still have unprecedentedly low interest rates.